Freeze Your Credit Cards to Ice Your Spending

 Friend: David, I freeze my credit card in order to stop myself from spending.

-Me: You mean calling the companies to stop them?
+Me: You mean you call the companies to stop them?

 I was a little shocked once I realized she really did this.
 She even went a step further and have the block of ice at her boyfriend’s house.
 She then continued to tell me the benefits:

 1. No More Splurging – She used to shop all the time.
-Now that she doesn’t have a credit card, she doesn’t buy anything she doesn’t really need.
+Now that she doesn’t have a credit card, she eliminated her unnecessary splurges.

 2. Time to Think – When she wants to buy something, she needs to drive to her boyfriend’s house, thaw the ice and then take the credit card to the store.
-If she still wants to buy it after all that trouble, it is probably necessary.
+If she still wants to buy it after all that trouble, the purchase is probably worth the cost.

 3. Still Have the Cards – My friend thought about canceling the cards but she would lose all the credit history by doing so.
-She also wanted to have the flexibility of using it in case she really needed it for some reason.
+She also wanted to have the flexibility of having credit in case she really needed the privilege for some reason.

-For those who want to try it, it is really super simple:
+For those who want to try this, the process is really super simple:

 1. Fill a container with water